Finalise your new future

 MIT floristry student

-"I travel to MIT from Huntly because I really enjoy the environment here, and how the lecturers support me to achieve my goal of being qualified.
+"I really enjoy the environment here, and how the lecturers support me.
 MIT stands out because of the hands-on experience we get.
 The staff and lecturers here are very helpful and supportive.

 The advice I would give to someone studying at MIT would be don't be nervous because you have a very supportive team at MIT to help you out."